Firestarter: Rekindled: Plot

 James Richardson (Dennis Hopper), one of the victims of the LOT-6 experiment, helps Charlie, with the experiment having enabled him to tell the future.
 When Vincent discovers that he has been duped into luring Charlie back to Rainbird, he also decides to help Charlie.

 Rainbird has been working on perfecting the LOT experiments, and has created six young boys with rather unusual abilities.
-One has the power of suggestion, another can sense truth and lies, two have telekinesis, one has a destructive voice from Hell, and the most dangerous one of them all is an energy sink, who can suck the life and energy out of anyone or thing.
+One has the power of suggestion, another can sense the truth and lies, two have telekinesis, one has a destructive voice from Hell, and the most dangerous one of them all is an energy sink, who can suck the life and energy out of anyone or anything.

 Rainbird is using these children to rob a bank as a test of warfare in the new decade.
 With Vincent and James on her side, Charlie must decide whether to keep running, or fight Rainbird to the end.
 Charlie chooses to fight to the end, and after Rainbird kills Vincent (to Charlie's dismay), Charlie kills Rainbird by taking him into a fiery embrace, turning him into a pile of ashes.

 Charlie then engages the energy sink and uses her powers to fight and destroy him, and the other boys realize that Charlie was being honest when she said that they become a little less human every time they use their abilities.
 Charlie, finally no longer needing to hide, later boards a bus to Canada.